Robotics-and-Computer-Vision-Lab/RCV-Lab.src/content/publication/chen-2023-rumination/index.md

 ---
-title: 'Graspgpt: Leveraging semantic knowledge from a large language model for task-oriented grasping'
+title: 'Rumination Meets VSLAM: You Do Not Need to Build All the Submaps in Realtime'

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Chao Tang
+- Weinan Chen
-- Dehao Huang
+- Changfei Fu
-- Wenqi Ge
+- Lei Zhu
-- Weiyu Liu
+- Shing-Yan Loo
 - Hong Zhang

 # Author notes (such as 'Equal Contribution')